Blog featured image

 20. Reimagine a Classic Tale

-Take a well‑known story, myth, or fairy tale and give it a modern twist.
-Familiar narratives become fresh when filtered through your voice.
+Take a myth, fairy tale, or historical story and reinterpret it through your voice.
+Familiar narratives become fresh when filtered through your perspective.

 21. Write About an Object

-Choose an object — a photograph, a guitar, a broken clock — and describe it in detail.
-Use it as a metaphor for a larger theme.
+Choose an object — a photograph, a ring, a broken clock, a letter — and describe it in detail.
+Let it symbolize something bigger.

 22. Focus on Body Language